searchkit/searchkit/docs/components/basics/nohits.md

 >**Note** here we use NoHits as a sibling to `Hits`

 ## Overriding display for NoHits
+If you need to override the display of No Hits, you can pass in a React component into either `component` or `errorComponent` to override the default display.

 ```jsx
 import * as _ from "lodash";